I’m absolutely thrilled about the Tiny but Mighty Book and you should be too! It’s here! I read it! It’s absolutely freaking amazing!

 Kitten Lady’s Big Book of Little Kittens is a children’s book she’s released as well!

-On October 08, 2019, a month after her Tiny But Mighty book went live, your kids (or you) can enjoy learning about kittens and orphaned kitten care in a more fun way.
-She’s also sharing the fun little facts of tiny kittens and inspiring kids to want to take part in kitten rescue as well.
+Your kids (or you) can enjoy learning about kittens and orphaned kitten care in a more fun way.
+The Kitten Lady shares the fun little facts of tiny kittens and inspiring kids to want to take part in kitten rescue as well.

 Pretty awesome, right?